 The beautiful golden gates, still hanging at the entrance to Point Pleasant Park in Halifax, were manufactured at the Starr Works that year.
 The gates were the gift of Sir William Young, and the Dartmouth design was the best in a nation-wide competition.

-W. H. Greene moved from John Skerry’s old Inn, and erected a stable for 30 horses (shown on page 435), and a four-storey residence and office for his livery, coal, wood and trucking business at the present location of the Metropolitan Stores on Commercial St. H. H. Harrison built a house at the northwest corner of Burton’s Hill.
+W. H. Greene moved from John Skerry’s old Inn, and erected a stable for 30 horses, and a four-storey residence and office for his livery, coal, wood and trucking business at the present location of the Metropolitan Stores on Commercial St. H. H. Harrison built a house at the northwest corner of Burton’s Hill.